Qonfused/OCE-Build/README.md

 </div>

 OCE-Build is designed to help enable projects to be highly composable and easily maintainable, prioritizing a small git-friendly footprint.
-This is accomplished through a declarative configuration system that allows for a minimal project configuration, while still allowing for a high degree of customization and flexibility.
+It is designed to be flexible and extensible for existing projects, while also providing a simple configuration and interface for new projects to get started quickly.

 ## Feature Overview